 Treatment costs will vary according to the nature, size and number of lesions to be treated, along with treatment method.
 We typically ask patients to send in photographs of the lesions, for initial assessment.
 These are then reviewed by myself, Dr Sarah Norman, for suitability, but treatment with cryotherapy is administered by Julie, our fully trained Aesthetic Therapist.
 Treatments are charged according to the time required in assessment and treatment, but by way of guidance a short cryotherapy appointment, to treat a couple of small lesions, or one larger one, would be of the order of £60.
 A longer appointment, to treat a few smaller lesions, or several larger ones, might be charged at £120 (more if numerous, pro-rata).

 Some lesions may require a second cryotherapy treatment.
 Severe warts can require multiple treatments.
 Repeat sessions are usually undertaken at 28 day intervals, and are also chargeable, although such follow-up appointments are generally quicker (with a reduced charge accordingly).

 A more specific cost estimate can be given upon receipt of a photograph of the area of concern.
 Please see the contact form at the bottom of this page.

-Although we have a dedicated page for general client testimonials, below you will see a selection of comments from patients whose skin lesions I have treated.
+Although we have a dedicated page for general client testimonials, below you will see a selection of comments from patients whose skin lesions Julie or I have treated.
 Click on the extract to see the comments in full.